Azure/azure-sdk-for-java/AUTH.md

 Azure azure = Azure.authenticate(new File("my.azureauth")).withDefaultSubscription();
 ```

-The authentication file uses the Java properties file format and must contain the following information (assuming you are using the U.S. public cloud):
+The authentication file uses the Java properties file format and must contain the following information (assuming you are using the Azure worldwide public cloud):
 ```
 subscription=########-####-####-####-############
 client=########-####-####-####-############